Crosby's Opera House: Destruction

 In the summer of 1871, the opera house underwent alterations after $80,000 had been raised to lavishly redecorate the venue.
-An advertisement stated that the Crosby Opera House was to re-open on October 9, 1871 with a performance by Theodore Thomas.
+An advertisement stated that the Crosby Opera House was to re-open on October 9, 1871, with a performance by Theodore Thomas.
 Theodore Thomas was on tour in early October 1871 and had planned to head to the opera house for a two-week series event of orchestral concerts for the reopening.
 However, two years of planning were wasted when a fire tore through the city on the night before the re-opening.
 By the evening of the next day, the Great Chicago Fire had destroyed over 3.3 sqmi of the city, including Crosby's Opera House.

-When the fire bell alarmed on October 8, many Chicagoans paid no attention since the summer had been particularly dry and there had already been several fires.
+When the fire bell alarmed on Sunday, October 8, many Chicagoans paid no attention since the summer had been particularly dry and there had already been several fires.
 A strong wind blew through the city and exhausted the firefighters' efforts.
 By Tuesday morning the fire had ended and nearly 300 people died, 100,000 were homeless, and Chicago's business district was in ruins.
 Chief usher James S. Osgood and Crosby went back to the opera house to save some of the art gallery.
 They took large pictures out of the frames and lowered them by rope out of the windows, eventually taking them to Garrisons House at 226 South Wabash Street.
 Thomas and his orchestra played a benefit concert at their next stop in St. Louis in honor of the Chicago area.
 It was never rebuilt, and there was no permanent venue for opera in the city until the Chicago Opera House opened in 1885.

+External References

+In 1865, Frederic Woodman Root wrote Crosby's Opera House Waltz and dedicated it to U.H.
+Crosby.